 No. Tools must be approved by MDE based on applications that come from the field and are approved by the Virtual Task Force.

-There are three: Table A, Total Enrollment and Contact Hours – Distance Learning, includes all DL hours; Table 4c, Educational Gains and Attendance for Participants in Distance Education, shows outcomes for adult learners with at least 50% of their total hours in distance learning; and Distance Learning and Student Completion and Post-test Rates (under Program Reports) can be set to show data for students with any number of DL proxy hours.
+There are three: Table A, Total Enrollment and Contact Hours – Distance Learning, includes only DL hours; Table 4c, Educational Gains and Attendance for Participants in Distance Education, shows outcomes for adult learners with at least 50% of their total hours in distance learning; and Distance Learning and Student Completion and Post-test Rates (under Program Reports) can be set to show data for students with any number of DL proxy hours.

 Superusers, who may know of programs using the platform for which they provide information and support are listed for most platforms in the Approved DL Platforms section of the website.
 We do not now have reports showing statewide usage of platforms by program, but are discussing this possibility with the MDE ABE office.